mothership-ec/cog-mothership-commerce/readme.md

 Partial movement extends movement and does not add any additional functionality, there is no difference between the two classes other than the name.

 ### The Stock Manager
 `Product\Stock\StockManager` is a service providing an interface to adjust stock levels.
+The service is called 'stock.manager'.
 It is responsible for both - saving stock movements and updating the actual stock level in the database on an transactional basis.
 The stock manager internally has a `Product\Stock\Movement\Movement` which is filled with adjustments by using the following methods:
 * `increment`: increments the stock level for given unit and location (by the provided value)